 It’s important to remember that diversification is important on a stock, sector, and asset class level.
 So, you should never invest 100% of your portfolio into any single stock or sector, for the most part.

 The service sector is the one possible exception to that rule.
 This goes hand-in-hand with the fact that the sector is so massive.
-Because you can find cyclical and noncyclical stocks, high-risk and low-risk stocks, momentum stocks, income stocks, and more in the service sector, this is the one sector that has the potential to take up the vast majority of your portfolio while still offering plenty of variety.
+Because you can find cyclical and noncyclical stocks, high-risk and low-risk stocks, momentum stocks, income stocks, and stocks of all market caps in the service sector, this is the one sector that has the potential to take up the vast majority of your portfolio while still offering plenty of variety.

 Nonetheless, as you invest, it’s important to keep diversification in mind.
 If you choose to invest 100% of your stock allocation in service stocks, make sure that your portfolio is highly diversified within the sector.
 If your appetite for risk is high, consider a higher ratio of cyclical service stocks to noncyclical service stocks.
 If you’re looking for lower risk and stable gains, make sure that your portfolio is weighted heavily toward the cyclical side of the equation.